LuaLS/LuaLS.github.io/README.md

 You can then use `npm run dev` to start a local development server on `localhost:3000`.

 `npm run build` will build the site for production so it can be previewed. `npm run preview` will preview your build of the website.

+## Acknowledgments
+This website uses tons of amazing open source software.
+Thanks to all the [great tools in use](package.json)!